 If you have been asked to remove or not wear clothing that is part of your religious identity, you may want to ask your employer for an accommodation to wear this clothing.
 If the employer denies that request, then you should quickly consult with an attorney or federal or state anti-discrimination agency before wearing the clothing and risking discipline or termination, as it can be difficult to undo the harm once you have been terminated or otherwise disciplined.
 For more information on this topic, please view our page on Dress Codes and Grooming Codes.

 It depends.
-A potential accommodation that is unlikely to cause the employer undue hardship is to allow you to observe your religious practices, such as prayer or Bible study, during time when it does not interfere with your work, including breaks or a lunch hour.
-If going to another building for prayer takes longer than the allotted break periods, you can still can be accommodated if the nature of your work makes flexible scheduling workable.
-But your employer can require you to make up any work time missed for religious observance.
+A potential accommodation that is unlikely to cause the employer undue hardship is to allow you to observe your religious practices, such as prayer or Bible study, during time when it does not interfere with your work, like breaks or a lunch hour.
+If going to another building for prayer takes longer than the time set aside for breaks, you can still can be accommodated if the nature of your work allows for flexible scheduling.
+Your employer can require you to make up any work time missed for religious observance.
 Using additional space for your religious observance, like using a conference room for prayers, would not impose an undue hardship in most circumstances.
 However, when the room is needed for business purposes, your employer can deny its use for personal religious purposes.

-Your employer can restrict the extent to which you seek to express your religious views to coworkers and/or involve them in your religious activities.
+Your employer can also restrict the extent to which you seek to express your religious views to coworkers and/or involve them in your religious activities.
 While you are entitled to express your religious beliefs, it should be in a non-coercive manner that respects the rights of other employees to hold different religious beliefs or no religious beliefs at all.
 Otherwise, other employees may claim that they are being subjected to a hostile, intimidating or offensive work environment, which could cause your employer to face a lawsuit because of its failure to prevent this situation from continuing.
-For more information, see question 19.

 It depends.
 Religious jokes or slurs, or offensive or obscene language intended to offend your religious beliefs, may be considered harassment, which courts have determined is a form of illegal discrimination.
 However, federal law does not prohibit simple teasing, offhand comments, or isolated incidents that are not extremely serious.
 The conduct must be sufficiently frequent or severe to create a hostile work environment or result in a "tangible employment action," such as hiring, firing, promotion, or demotion.

-Just like sexual harassment, religious harassment may occur in the form of "quid pro quo" harassment or a "hostile work environment".
-These concepts are discussed further in our page on sexual harassment, but briefly described below:
+Just like ssexual harassment, religious harassment may occur in the form of "quid pro quo" harassment or a "hostile work environment".

-Quid pro quo: This type of harassment occurs when a harasser seeks to exchange a "tangible employment benefit" for an individual's compliance with the harasser's religious demands, and when the demand is not complied with the harasser engages in an adverse employment action such as demotion or job loss.
+Quid pro quo: This type of harassment occurs when a harasser seeks to exchange a "tangible employment benefit," such as a promotion, for an individual's compliance with the harasser's religious demands, and when the demand is not complied with the harasser engages in an adverse employment action such as demotion or job loss.

 Hostile Work Environment: This type of harassment occurs when there is offensive conduct directed at an employee due to that employee's religion, where the conduct is so severe or pervasive that it affects the terms or conditions of the employment and the employer fails to take reasonable steps to stop the conduct.
 Courts will look at the totality of the circumstances to determine whether or not a hostile work environment occurred.

 Under the hostile work environment claim, an employer is liable if it knew or should have known religious harassment existed and failed to implement prompt action to stop the harassment.
 If a supervisor was the one creating the hostile work environment, the employer is liable.
-The employer may use a defense, however, that the harassment resulted in no tangible adverse employment action, and that they (1) exercised reasonable care to prevent and promptly correct the behavior and (2) the employee unreasonably failed to take advantage of any corrective opportunities provided by the employer to avoid harm otherwise.
+However, the employer may use a defense that the harassment resulted in firing, demotion, or any other tangible adverse employment action, and that the employer made an effort to quickly correct environment but the employee unreasonably failed to take advantage of any opportunities provided by the employer to correct the harm.